Costs, Financial Aid and Scholarships

 - Dean’s Nonresident Scholarship

-These five (5) scholarships are awarded to the best applicants who will be paying out-of-state tuition while in the Pharm.D. program.
+These five (5) scholarships are awarded to the best applicants who would be paying outstate tuition while in the Pharm.D. program.
 This scholarship covers the difference between instate tuition & outstate tuition for the duration of the Pharm.D. program.
+All outstate and international applicants are automatically considered for this scholarship after interviewing at the College of Pharmacy and no additional application is required.

 - Peters' Excellence Scholarship